ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 We ideally want a cache that turns over daily and there is no really good way to determine the right session cache size.
-What we really need is a way to tell Apache the maximum time an entry is allowed to stay in the cache before it gets overriden.
+What we really need is a way to tell Apache the maximum time an entry is allowed to stay in the cache before it gets overridden.
 This must happen regardless of whether the cyclic buffer has actually cycled around yet and must be a periodic background job to ensure the cache is purged even when there have not been any requests in a while.

 > You might wonder whether the `SSLSessionCacheTimeout` directive can be of any
 > help here - unfortunately no. The timeout is only checked when a session ID